ux-mark/recipes/Updates/Fixing-filters.md

 2. Navigating directly to `/tags/To%20trial` (URL-encoded "To trial")
 3. Clicking on these tags from recipe cards and recipe detail pages
 4. Using the search functionality with these tags
+5. Deploying to Vercel to verify the fix works in production

-All tests confirmed that recipes with "🎄 Xmas" and "To trial" tags now display correctly.
+All tests confirmed that recipes with "🎄 Xmas" and "To trial" tags now display correctly in both development and production environments.

 ## Technical Details

-The fix works through several mechanisms:
+The comprehensive fix works through these mechanisms:

-1. **Normalization Before Comparison**: By trimming both the search tag and recipe tags before comparison, we eliminate issues with inconsistent spacing.

-2. **More Flexible Matching**: Using `some()` instead of `includes()` allows us to perform individual comparisons with each tag after applying normalization.

-3. **Consistent Encoding**: Adding `.trim()` before encoding ensures that the tag URLs are consistently formatted regardless of the original spacing in the tags.

-4. **Unified Normalization**: The shared `normalizeTag` function ensures that tag normalization is consistent across all components of the application.

-5. **Complete Processing Pipeline**: By applying normalization at every stage (URL encoding, URL decoding, and tag comparison), we create a robust end-to-end solution.
+1. **Enhanced Tag Normalization**: Our improved `normalizeTag` function not only trims whitespace but also normalizes internal spaces (e.g., converting multiple spaces to single spaces), making it robust against varying space patterns.

+2. **Consistent Application**: The same normalization is applied at all stages:
+   - When generating tag links
+   - When handling URL parameters
+   - When comparing tags
+   - When aggregating tag counts

+3. **Smart Tag Handling**: We store both the normalized form (for comparison) and original form (for display) of tags, maintaining visual consistency while improving matching reliability.

+4. **Production-Ready**: The solution is robust enough to work consistently across different environments, including Vercel's serverless deployments.

 ## Future Improvement Recommendations